pghilardi/atom-python-test/README.md

 When using virtualenv, the recommended workflow is:

 * Activate your virtualenv on terminal.
-* Run atom editor, so this plug-in will get the virtualenv py.test version.
+* Run atom editor, so this plug-in will get py.test from virtualenv

 ## Usage